 When you were born, I kind of knew that there were going to be feelings and experiences and levels of exhaustion coming that I could not expect.
 I expected to be surprised by the unexpected, if that makes any sense.
 And that was all true, but there was one thing that stuck out to me the most as something I truly and really did not see coming.

 It turns out, when you are holding a little baby in your arms, and when you are watching that little baby start to turn into a small person, you get an overwhelming feeling of wanting to protect that little creature.
 In every way possible.
 You obviously want to physically protect it – but you also want to protect it emotionally and psychologically.
 Childhood innocence is real, and it is beautiful.
-The first kid that takes that away from you – by making you feel self-conscious about anything, by laughing at you and hurting your feelings, by being cruel in a way that only kids can – will cause me to go hide in my room so that I don’t wring his scrawny little neck.
+I dread the process by which you will, slowly but surely, lose that innocence.
+Kids are cruel – they make you feel self-conscious about nearly anything, they laugh at you and hurt your feelings, they are cruel in a way that only kids can be.

 Your engagement with the world inspires me.
 You want to know everything about everything.
 You shy away from nothing.
 You want to help when you can help.
 You are quick to love and trust.
 You dance like nobody is watching.
 You are a remarkable and beautiful human being, and all I want to do is protect you from the world that I know is coming down the pike.

 But I can’t do that.
 I have to start letting the world in, a little at a time – for your sake.
 What I have learned about parenthood is that once you moved from toddler to child, the rest of my life became a progressive exercise in letting you go.
 I can’t protect you all of the time any more.
 I can’t step in and stop a mean kid from saying mean things.
 I can’t warn you that you’re about to make a bad choice, or even stop you from following through on that choice.
 I have to turn you loose and let you learn those things for yourself.
 That’s how you become a functional, independent, adult.